-TWT will establish and maintain an accounting system for tracking credit production, credit transactions and financial transactions between TWT and permittees.
-Credit production, credit transactions and financial transactions will be tracked separately for each of the 12 service areas, and within each service area for each individual mitigation project that has its own mitigation plan.
-The Program Account and how it functions is described in Section 11.
+TWT will establish and maintain an accounting system for tracking credit production, credit transactions, and financial transactions between TWT and permittees.
+Credit production, credit transactions, and financial transactions will be tracked separately for each of the 16 service areas, and within each service area for each individual mitigation project that has its own mitigation plan.
+The Program Account and its functions are described in Section 11.
 Program Accounting Information.